Zhouyuankun/WallpaperZ/README.md

-I rewrite this project and use _SwiftUI_ instead of _UIKit_, which is more attractive and beautiful.
+I rewrite this project using _SwiftUI_ instead of _UIKit_, new UI is more attractive and beautiful.

 I also make a **.dmg** for someone who just want to use this app.
 Here is the [link](https://github.com/Zhouyuankun/ScreenZ)